Richard Goodwin Keats

-Admiral Sir Richard Goodwin Keats (16 January 1757 – 5 April 1834) was a British naval officer who fought throughout the American Revolution, French Revolutionary War and Napoleonic War.
-He retired in 1812 due to ill health and was made Commodore-Governor of Newfoundland from 1813 to 1816.
-In 1821 he was made Governor of Greenwich Hospital in Greenwich, London.
-Keats held the post until his death at Greenwich in 1834.
-Keats is remembered as a capable and well respected officer.
-His actions at the Battle of Algeciras Bay became legendary.
+Admiral of the Blue Sir Richard Goodwin Keats, GCB (16 January 1757 – 5 April 1834) was a Royal Navy officer and colonial administrator who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+He retired in 1812 due to ill health and was made Commodore-Governor of Newfoundland, serving from 1813 to 1816.
+In 1821 Keats was made Governor of Greenwich Hospital in Greenwich, London.
+He held the post until his death at Greenwich in 1834.
+Keats is remembered as a capable and well respected officer, in particular due to his actions at the Algeciras campaign.

 Early life

 Keats was born at Chalton, Hampshire the son of Rev. Richard Keats, the curate, later Rector of Bideford and King's Nympton in Devon and Headmaster of Blundells School, Tiverton, by his wife, Elizabeth.
 His formal education was brief.
 At the age of nine, in 1766, he entered New College School, Oxford and was then admitted briefly to Winchester College in 1768 but lacked scholastic aptitude and determined on a career in the Royal Navy.